needle-mirror/com.unity.xr.hands/Documentation~/index.md

 * [XRHandJoint struct](xref:UnityEngine.XR.Hands.XRHandJoint): the data for an individual joint or other tracked point of the hand.
 * [MetaAimHand class](xref:UnityEngine.XR.Hands.MetaAimHand): the pinch and aim gesture data from the Meta Aim hand OpenXR feature.

-Refer to [Hand tracking data](xref:xrhands-tracking-data) for more information about using hand data in an application.
+Refer to [Hand tracking data](xref:xrhands-tracking-data) and [Hand Gestures](xref:xrhands-custom-gestures) for more information about using hand data in an application.

 > [!NOTE]
 > If you are implementing hand tracking for a Unity provider plug-in, see [Implement a provider](xref:xrhands-implement-a-provider).
 If you are intercepting hand tracking data to filter or process it before it's reported to the caller, see [Process joints](xref:xrhands-process-joints).